A lead generation quiz is a fantastic way to engage your website visitors and build your list fast!

 Step #5: Add your opt-in form

-In this step, you turn your quiz into a lead generation tool.
+In this step, you gather email addresses and turn your quiz into a lead generation tool.

 Click on ‘lead generation’ in the left side menu and toggle the button to the ‘on’ position: